 Iceland, the island so high on the map, it seemed like a far flung destination for years.
 That was until many low cost airlines opened routes to the country within the arctic circle!
 Nowadays there are even vacation packages in Iceland.
 But in reality, who would want to go to a cold destination in the artic?
 No one wants to travel with extra layers of clothes, and no one wants to freeze their butts off.
 I visited in 2012.
-It was our last trip pre-kids as a couple.
+It was our last trip pre-kids as a couple although you can read this if you want to visit Iceland with kids.
 We did a road trip from Reykjavik, to Reynisfjar on the South Coast and spent a couple of days at each place.
 We got to see so much nature and wildlife.
 However we are here to tell you why you should never visit Iceland.

 Can you imagine driving along a road, wilderness either side, its almost like the eminence of a volcanic eruption.
 The road disappears into the horizon and there is no one else on it!
 Just you and the highway!
 The sky is blue and there are rolling mountains in the distance.
 Don’t you just hate being by yourself in beautiful natural landscapes.
 I have also heard you can see the sky turn green with electrically charged particles.
 Its like a bright dancing light and they call it the northern lights.
 I mean, if I wanted to see something like that, surely I’d just go to a night club?
 They are more visible at different times of the year, clearly a disco is more reliable.
 We visited in May when its bright for 21 hours a day.
 Is it just me, or is that totally crazy?